 Greater love hath no man than this, that a man lay down his life for his friends.

 Short summary of the novel, “A Tale of Two Cities” by Charles Dickens:

 The year is now 1789.
 The peasants in Paris storm the Bastille and the French Revolution begins.
 The revolutionaries murder aristocrats in the streets, and Gabelle, a man charged with the maintenance of the Evrémonde estate, is imprisoned.
 Three years later, he writes to Darnay, asking to be rescued.
-Despite the threat of great danger to his person, Darnay departs immediately for France.
+Despite the threat of great danger, Darnay departs immediately for France.

-Sydney Carton, a look-a-like to Darnay, also has traveled to Paris because of the selfless love that Lucie Manette has inspired in him.
-He resolves to sacrifice himself to save her husband's life.
-Carton arranges for the Manettes to leave immediately.
-He uses his influence with Barsad (Pross), who also works as a turnkey, to get into Darnay's cell.
+Sydney Carton, a look-a-like to Darnay, also has traveled to Paris because of the selfless love that he has for Lucie Manette.
+He resolves to sacrifice himself to save Lucie’s husband's life.
 He drugs Darnay and exchanges places with him, having Barsad carry Darnay out of the prison to safety.
-Carton dies in Darnay's place at the guillotine, satisfied with the knowledge of his good deed and the sacrificial love he showed towards Lucie.
+Carton dies in Darnay's place at the hand of Madam Guillotine.
 Sydney Carton’s final quote: “It is a far, far better thing that I do, than I have ever done; it is a far, far better rest I go to than I have ever known.”
 Though this is only a novel, the truth of “agape” love is shown by the sacrificial giving of one’s life for another, without thought of return.